raoulesd/sv-spacecraft-model/README.md

 # sv-spacecraft-model
 A simplified MCRL2 model of a spacecraft according to a mission plan

 The model is partitioned into two phases, modeled seperately in `model-takeOff.mcrl2` and `model-docking.mcrl2`, showing the take off and docking phase respectively.
+(Currently not up to date)

 Both are combined in the final model, to be found in `model.mcrl2`.